 Who connected us?!
 For my first sourdough bread attempt I was inspired by the recipe from Sylvia Colloca, or more honestly by the picture of her bread.
-It was not necessarily the most picture perfect loaf, and that gave me hope.
+I like it that Sylvia did not show off with a picture perfect loaf, and that gave me hope.

 Timing: Start your Sourdough making process roughly around midday for a beautiful fresh loaf for nexts days lunch.